vlain1337/Alfa-Cortex/README.md

 This repository is for educationnal purposes only.
 <br>
-Any malicious usage of this repository are not the author responsibility.
+Any malicious usage of this repository or by using Alfa Cortex Webshell are not the author responsibility.